Russ Harvey Consulting - Computer and Internet Services

 Unlike a credit card refund, you can't simply undo the loss of privacy.

 Once it is collected, it is extremely unlikely that it can be expunged.
-Your personal profile is sold over and over, made vulnerable to data breaches.
+Your personal profile is sold over and over, becoming more vulnerable to data breaches.

 The corporations and governments culling this information use anti-hacking laws to jail people that return the favour.